Netflix has ruled the streaming service industry despite new companies, like Disney+, joining the on-demand streaming game.

 If your mom is obsessed with telenovelas like mine, your mama will love Netflix.

-Netflix has a Spanish-speaking genre, and if you (the daughter or son of the telenovela-loving mother who gets lassoed into watching these shows with her) don’t speak Spanish, there are subtitle options.
+Netflix has a Spanish-language genre, and if you (the daughter or son of the telenovela-loving mother who gets lassoed into watching these shows with her) don’t speak Spanish, there are subtitle options.

-Some Spanish-speaking series and movies on Netflix are the following:
+Some Spanish-language series and movies on Netflix are the following: